aws-samples/amazon-chime-sdk-lex-pstn-demo/README.md

 ## Details and In-Depth Instructions

-Since this project is derived from [basic template for a Chime SDK PSTN application](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk) you can refer to that project for [much more information on the tooling](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk#details-and-in-depth-instructions) provided by that sample app.
+Since this project is derived from [basic template for an Amazon Chime SDK PSTN application](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk) you can refer to that project for [much more information on the tooling](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk#details-and-in-depth-instructions) provided by that sample app.

 ## Cleanup